 Chancellor of the University of Tennessee at Chattanooga, 1969-1973

-Dr. Masterson was President of the University of Chattanooga from 1966 until the school’s merger into the University of Tennessee system in 1969.
-After the merger, he remained as Chancellor of the university until his resignation in 1973.
-After his chancellorship, Dr. Masterson stayed on the faculty at the university until his retirement in 1979.
-A native of Texas, Dr. Masterson graduated from Rice University in Houston.
-He received graduate degrees from the University of Pennsylvania.
+Dr. Masterson was president of the University of Chattanooga from 1966 until the school’s merger into the University of Tennessee System in 1969.
+After the merger, he remained as chancellor of the University until his resignation in 1973.
+After his chancellorship, Masterson stayed on the faculty at the University until his retirement in 1979.
+A native of Texas, Masterson received his bachelor's degree from Rice University in Houston and graduate degrees from the University of Pennsylvania.
 Prior to his graduate work, he taught at the Baylor School in Chattanooga and also served his country in World War II.
 He taught at Rice University during the 1950s, where he also had administrative positions.
-He remained at Rice University until he returned to Chattanooga in 1966 to serve as President of the University of Chattanooga.
-After his retirement in 1979, he returned to his native Texas, where he died in 1983 at the age of 68.
+He remained at Rice University until he returned to Chattanooga in 1966.
+After his retirement in 1979, he returned to Texas, where he died in 1983 at the age of 68.

 President of the University of Chattanooga, 1959-1966

-A 1924 graduate of the University of Chattanooga, Dr. Martin would be the last Methodist minister to serve as head of the university.
-He was born in Morristown, Tennessee in 1901.
-He received theology degrees from Boston University and Drew University, in Madison, New Jersey, where he served as University Pastor for eight years.
-In 1950, he became President of Tennessee Wesleyan College in Athens, Tennessee.
-He became the President of the University of Chattanooga in 1959 and guided it for seven years, moving the university ahead with the integration of African-American students in the early 1960s.
-After stepping down as President, Dr. Martin remained on the staff as the John H. Race Professor of Classics, until his death in 1971.
-Today, the university has a chair named in his honor: The LeRoy A. Martin Distinguished Professorship of Religious Studies.
+A 1924 graduate of the University of Chattanooga, Dr. Martin would be the last Methodist minister to serve as head of the University.
+He was born in Morristown, Tennessee, in 1901.
+He received theology degrees from Boston University and Drew University in Madison, New Jersey, where he served as university pastor for eight years.
+In 1950, he became president of Tennessee Wesleyan College in Athens, Tennessee.
+He became the president of the University of Chattanooga in 1959 and guided it for seven years, moving the University forward with the integration of African-American students in the early 1960s.
+After stepping down as president, Martin remained on the staff as the John H. Race Professor of Classics until his death in 1971.
+Today, the University has a chair named in his honor: The LeRoy A. Martin Distinguished Professorship of Religious Studies.